przemkalit/aap_configuration/README.md

     # If you need a specific version of the collection, you can specify like this:
     # version: ...
 ```

-## Conversion from Tower_configuration
+## Conversion from Controller_configuration

-If you were using a version of redhat_cop.tower_configuration, please refer to our Conversion Guide here: [Conversion Guide](docs/CONVERSION_GUIDE.md)
+If you were using a version of redhat_cop.controller_configuration, please refer to our Conversion Guide here: [Conversion Guide](docs/CONVERSION_GUIDE.md)

 ## Using this collection
 The awx.awx or ansible.controller collection must be invoked in the playbook in order for ansible to pick up the correct modules to use.